$\mathbb{A}^1$-curves on log smooth varieties: Curves in the center

+The log smoothness of $X$ implies that $\spec R$ is smooth in the usual sense, see \cite[Theorem (3.5)]{KKato}.
+Furthermore, in the local case the projection $\uY' = \spec R \to \uY = \spec R$ is just the identity.
+This proves (2) and (3). \end{proof} }

-We are particularly interested in the following situation.
+In this paper, we are particularly interested in the following situation.

-\begin{lemma} Let $X$ be a log smooth variety, and $Y \subset X$ is a center of $X$.
+\begin{lemma} Let $X$ be a log smooth variety, and $Y \subset X$ \R{be} a center of $X$.
 Assume $\uY$ is proper and separably rationally connected.
 Then $\ocM_{Y}$ is a globally constant sheaf of monoids over $\uY$.
-In particular the center $Y$ is of DF-type with a distinguished global chart. \end{lemma} \begin{proof} Let $X' \to X$ be a birational log \'etale morphism such that $X'$ has simple normal crossings boundary.
-Such resolution exists over algebraically closed field of arbitrary characteristics, see \cite{Ni, log-bound}.
+In particular the center $Y$ is of Deligne-Faltings type. \end{lemma} \begin{proof} Let $X' \to X$ be a birational log \'etale morphism such that $X'$ has simple normal crossings boundary.
+Such resolution exists over algebraically closed \R{fields} of arbitrary \R{characteristic}, \R{see \cite[Theorem 5.10]{Ni} or \cite[Corollary 4.5.4]{log-bound}}.
 Let $Y' \subset X'$ be a center over $Y$.
 Since $X'$ has simple normal crossings boundary, the sheaf of free monoids $\ocM_{Y'} \cong \NN^k$ is a globally constant sheaf of monoids for some positive integer $k$.

 By \cite[Corollary 3.6]{Debarre}, the separably rationally connectedness of $\uY'$ implies the underlying morphism $\uY' \to \uY$ is an isomorphism.
-Since $\ocM_{Y'}$ is a constant sheaf of monoids, by Lemma \ref{lem:center-resoltuion}, the sheaf of groups $\ocM_{Y}^{gp}$ is a constant sheaf of monoid.
-Then the canonical inclusion $\ocM_{Y} \subset \ocM_{Y}^{gp}$ implies that $\ocM_{Y}$ is globally constant sheaf of monoids.
-This proves the statement. \end{proof}
+Since $\ocM_{Y'}$ is a constant sheaf of \R{monoids}, by Lemma \ref{lem:center-resolution}, the sheaf of groups $\ocM_{Y}^{gp}$ is a constant sheaf of monoids.
+Then the canonical inclusion $\ocM_{Y} \subset \ocM_{Y}^{gp}$ implies that $\ocM_{Y}$ is globally constant sheaf of monoids. \end{proof}

-We next observe that total contact order of an effective curve in the center is invariant under log \'etale resolution.